 The key similarity, which is why they both feature in this article, is their overwhelming superiority over banks when it comes to money transfers.
 You can be guaranteed that either will leave you better off than before, which is the main thing, whilst equally providing security.
 Both companies are FCA and ASIC licensed, meaning your deposited money is protected and that you have very little to worry about regarding the loss of your deposit or the security of your data.

 The first key difference is that Wise is extremely online orientated.
 With Wise, you’ll be sure to have downloaded their app and trade exclusively using this.
 This is partly due to the heavy promotion of it on Wise’s part.
 However, it doesn’t take long to fall in love with its functionality and simplicity.

 OFX also offer an app, which is decent, but isn’t quite as focused on it as they still deal a lot over the phone and online.
 The reason for this will become clear in the next section.

 OFX really excels in its service, with a dedicated account manager for each client.
 Because of the larger choice of services (i.e. hedging possibilities), OFX offer a slightly more personalised service along with 24/7 customer service.

-Transferwise on the other hand really push an independent, fast, automated service through their app.
-On top of this, there are online reviews suggesting Transferwise have rude customer service.
+Wise on the other hand really push an independent, fast, automated service through their app.
+On top of this, there are online reviews suggesting Wise have rude customer service.